 One of the most popular locations for creating a man cave is the garage.
 A garage offers enough of a separation from the main house to feel individual and private while having access to electric and being within easy reach of water, unlike a shed for example.

-How do you create a garage man cave?
 Creating a garage man cave is as easy as it would be in any other location.
 However, careful consideration should be given to flooring, lighting and climate control.
 If lighting is poor you will also need to choose light reflective paint hues.

-- Protecting the inside against mold for health & safety
+- Protect the inside against mold for health & safety

 - Install climate control for full temperature control

 - Be clever with color and lighting

-- Garage man cave furniture
+- Get creative with your garage man cave furniture

-- Inspiring garage man cave ideas to make your friends jealous
+- 6 awe-inspiring garage man cave ideas to make your friends jealous

 - Awesome 2 car garage man cave ideas

 - The ultimate gifts for the man with a man cave garage

-Steps for creating a garage man cave
+8 Simple steps for creating the ultimate garage man cave